Penn Childcare Resources and Support

 If you are concerned about bringing a new caregiver into your home, Care.com has compiled a set of Guidelines for In-home Backup Care for families and 4 Questions to Ask Child Caregivers During Coronavirus.

-You can also use Care.com’s personal assisted search to help find a childcare center for pre-school-age children or a learning center to support school-age children who are learning remotely.
+You can also use Care.com’s personal assisted search to help find a childcare center for pre-school-age children, a learning center to support school-age children who are learning remotely, or a summer camp.
 Call 855-781-1303.

-Childcare centers such as KinderCare (10% discount for Penn families), and Bright Horizons, among others, are opening learning centers for school-age children this fall.
-The City of Philadelphia has announced Access Centers to provide supervised and connected spaces serving grades K-6.
+Childcare centers such as KinderCare (10% discount for Penn families), and Bright Horizons, among others, opened learning centers for school-age children .
+The City of Philadelphia has Access Centers to provide supervised and connected spaces serving grades K-6.
 The YMCA will be open 7am-6pm to support virtual and hybrid learning in many of their locations.
 In addition to school year care, these organizations also provide summer camp options.

 Please note that Penn does not endorse these centers, caregivers, or resources, nor does the University screen any services or caregivers that may be available through these resources.
 You and your family should screen any child-care centers, caregivers, and facilities for your children thoroughly.
 These services are being included for reference in this communication as a convenience, for the consideration of our staff and faculty.
 You should take time to screen and determine whether any resource is appropriate for you and your family, and to ensure your child’s development and safety.